-PENNSYLVANIA

-Statute(s) and regulation(s) None.

-Does state allow SSPs by statute/regulation?
-No.

-Do any municipalities or counties within state allow SSPs by ordinance or regulation?
-Yes; needle exchange programs are authorized by Allegheny County; sets out program requirements, including that needle exchange programs shall enroll each program participant with a unique identifier and shall not provide services before attempting to elicit the program participant's age, gender, self- reported race, zip code, and disease status (HIV, hepatitis B or C); each needle exchange encounter shall be documented and shall be retained for at least three years; allows nonresidents to participate if there are available resources; the number of injection apparatus and biohazard containers dispensed shall be no more than are reasonably necessary for one month's worth of injections at a participant's first interaction with the SSP; each participant shall be offered a referral to drug treatment and counseling services at each SSP encounter; whenever possible, the department shall provide infectious disease testing materials as requested by SSPs; SSPs shall submit to the direct semiannual reports of the disease status of all enrolled participants on or before December 31 and July 1 of each calendar year, in a form to be determined by the board of health, but which shall include at least: (1) the number of encounters; (2) the number of individual participants; (3) the total number of injection apparatus; (4) the number of treatment referrals made; and (5) the number of infectious disease tests performed (Allegheny County, §§ 851-1 to -8).
+PENNSYLVANIA Statute(s) and None. regulation(s) Does state allow SSPs by No. statute/regulation?
+Do any municipalities or Yes; needle exchange programs are authorized by Allegheny counties within state allow County; sets out program requirements, including that needle SSPs by ordinance or exchange programs shall enroll each program participant with a regulation? unique identifier and shall not provide services before attempting to elicit the program participant's age, gender, self- reported race, zip code, and disease status (HIV, hepatitis B or C); each needle exchange encounter shall be documented and shall be retained for at least three years; allows nonresidents to participate if there are available resources; the number of injection apparatus and biohazard containers dispensed shall be no more than are reasonably necessary for one month's worth of injections at a participant's first interaction with the SSP; each participant shall be offered a referral to drug treatment and counseling services at each SSP encounter; whenever possible, the department shall provide infectious disease testing materials as requested by SSPs; SSPs shall submit to the direct semiannual reports of the disease status of all enrolled participants on or before December 31 and July 1 of each calendar year, in a form to be determined by the board of health, but which shall include at least: (1) the number of encounters; (2) the number of individual participants; (3) the total number of injection apparatus; (4) the number of treatment referrals made; and (5) the number of infectious disease tests performed (Allegheny County, §§ 851-1 to -8).
 Executive Order No. 4-92 - authorizes the commissioner of public health to issue orders necessary for the institution of a city-wide SSP, including referral of participants to drug treatment programs, to combat a public health emergency (Philadelphia).

-Program components N/A

-Miscellaneous provisions N/A

-Recently proposed legislation None.
+Program components N/A Miscellaneous provisions N/A Recently proposed H.B.
+2264, Leg.
+Sess.
+(Pa.
+2022) (an act relating to controlled legislation substances and drug paraphernalia) (referred to judiciary 3 committee).
+This bill amends the definition of "drug paraphernalia" to provide that the term does not include: (1) a syringe, needle, or other object used to reduce the risk of disease transmission or other harm, provided by a public or private entity, volunteer, or healthcare provider through a syringe services program to a participant in the SSP; (2) a syringe, needle, or other object used to reduce the risk of disease transmission or other harm, provided by a pharmacist; or (3) a syringe, needle, or other object used to reduce the risk of disease transmission or other harm and distributed to an individual in the usual course of business by a healthcare provider authorized to distribute the item.